Skip to main content

 How to join:

 This event will take place online via Microsoft Teams.
-Registration for this event will open shortly.
+Register for this event to receive the meeting link and be notified of updates.

 If you would like to receive updates on upcoming Force Talks sign up to our mailing list.